software-mansion/cairo-annotations/README.md

 ### Profiler Annotations

 Profiler annotations map Sierra statement indices to Cairo function paths, showing which functions led to their generation.
 Detailed information is available in [ProfilerAnnotationsV1](./crates/cairo-annotations/src/annotations/profiler.rs).

-Example to obtain the Cairo path:
+Example to get the Cairo path:

 ```rust
 use cairo_annotations::annotations::profiler::{